pistacheio/pistache/README.md

 # Contributing

-Pistache is [free software](https://www.gnu.org/philosophy/free-sw.en.html).
-It will always stay free.
+Pistache is released under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Contributors are welcome!

 Pistache was originally created by Mathieu Stefani, but he is no longer actively maintaining Pistache.
 A team of volunteers has taken over.
 To reach the original maintainer, drop a private message to `@octal` in [cpplang Slack channel](https://cpplang.now.sh/).